Real-Time Sync: From HTTP to Reactive Backends

 Designed for✓ HTTP was developed for this✗ HTTP fundamentally fails here

-HTTP was developed for the first case (static content for single users).
-For the second case (collaborative real-time apps), it fundamentally fails.
+HTTP was built for the first case (static content for a single user).
+For the second case (collaborative real-time apps), it falls short at a fundamental level.

-2. Request-Response paradigm: Every interaction must be started by the client (even with Keep-Alive connections).
+2. Request-response paradigm: every interaction has to be started by the client (even over Keep-Alive connections).

-3. No server push notifications: The server cannot actively say "Hey, there are updates here!"
+3. No server push: the server cannot speak up to say, "Hey, there are updates over here!"

 HTTP/1.1 and Keep-Alive

-Since HTTP/1.1 (1997), connections remain open by default (Keep-Alive).
-This saves time when establishing a connection, but does not solve the fundamental problem: The server still cannot initiate messages.
-It is still request-response – just over an existing connection.
+Since HTTP/1.1 (1997), connections stay open by default (Keep-Alive).
+This saves the time it takes to set up a connection, but it does not solve the underlying problem: the server still cannot initiate a message.
+It is still request-response, just over a connection that happens to already be open.

 The Core Problem

 HTTP is pull (you ask for it).
-Real-time apps need push (the server informs you).
+Real-time apps need push (the server tells you).

 Table of Contents